This is a complete travel guide for the independent traveler with all the information you need to know about backpacking in Kazakhstan.

 11. Which languages are spoken in Kazakhstan

-official language.
-However, only 64.4% of the population speaks Kazakh while Russian is spoken by almost everyone.
+The official languages of Kazakhstan are Kazakh and Russian.
+Only 64.4% of the population speaks Kazakh while Russian is spoken by almost everyone.
 You’ll notice that the people living in the Almaty region and northern areas are predominantly Russian-speakers.

 The young people who live in the cities will know some English but if you want to talk to the locals, you should learn some Russian.